vporton/NacDB/README.md

 # NacDB

-This is an unfinished project, NacDB.
+This is NacDB distributed database.

-The current stage of development is an untested MVP.
-The API most likely will change.
+The current stage of development is an not enough tested MVP.

+## Architecture

 NacDB is a no-SQL multicanister database.
 In each canister there are several sub-DBs.

 Each sub-DB is seamlessly enumerable (unlike [CanDB](https://github.com/ORIGYN-SA/CanDB)).

-When databases in a canister become too big or too many, a new canister is created and a sub-database is moved to it.
+When databases in a canister become too big or too many, a new canister is created and a sub-database is moved to it (or, if the last canister is not yet filled, the sub-DB is just moved to it).
 When a sub-DB is moved, a shared callback is called in order for your project that may use this library to update its references to the sub-DB.
+Such the architecture is chosen because of high cost of creating a new canister.

 ## Usage